 |Free Toll-free Number|

-Nextiva’s Basic plan starts $35 per user, per month, and pricing goes down if you have more than five users subscribed.
+Nextiva’s Essential plan starts at $21.95 per user, per month if you have five to 19 users subscribed on a prepaid 36-month agreement.
 In this package, you get a softphone, call management functionality, unlimited domestic calling, and SMS texting.
 Even in this entry-level form, this is still a complete business phone system for an affordable price.

 It is unfortunate that this plan does not come with access to Nextiva’s mobile app, which is available in more expensive versions.
 This means that you cannot take your internet phone service on the go when you are out of the office.
 This plan is best suited for teams that need an internet phone service, but don’t need mobile functionality.

-Nextiva’s Pro plan starts at $38 per user, per month, and comes with all of the features of the Basic package along with a few bonus features.
+Nextiva’s Professional plan starts at $25.95 per user, per month, and comes with all of the features of the Essential package along with a few bonus features.
 You get conference calling, access to the mobile app, and a free professionally recorded voice greeting for your automated attendant.
 This can help your business sound a lot more respectable to your incoming callers.

 This plan is missing Nextiva’s built-in CRM functionality that comes bundled with the Enterprise version of the product.
 It is also lacking call recording.
 This is a shame since this is a standard feature in Google Voice, which is a free product.
 With that in mind, this version of the service has enough to offer most small businesses users.